framasoft/ep_mypads/README.md

 Beside `properties` and `defaultLang`, all the settings in the `ldap` section are `ldapauth-fork` (the module used for the LDAP authentication) settings.
 You can add other settings to it, just go on <https://www.npmjs.com/package/ldapauth-fork#ldapauth-config-options> to see which.

+**NB** When using the LDAP authentication, registration of new accounts is disabled.

 ## Roadmap